Find out what causes food poisoning and why it can be fatal.

 But for Mr Fadli Salleh, who was married with two young children, it was far more lethal, as he passed away allegedly after eating bento boxes prepared by Spize’s River Valley outlet, with 72 others suffering from gastroenteritis.

 In 2014, a four-year-old boy died four days after eating contaminated food bought from a nasi padang store in a food court.
-Shayne Sujith Balasubraamaniam, together with his mother and two-year-old sister, came down with food poisoning on Jan 19 this year, a day after his mother had bought food, including tauhu goreng and curry chicken, from a nasi padang stall at Kopitiam food court at Northpoint Shopping Centre.
+In Jan 2018, Shayne Sujith Balasubraamaniam, together with his mother and two-year-old sister, came down with food poisoning, a day after his mother had bought food, including tauhu goreng and curry chicken, from a nasi padang stall at Kopitiam food court at Northpoint Shopping Centre.

 All three were taken brought to Bukit Batok Polyclinic the next day.
 Shayne was assessed to be severely dehydrated and was prescribed medication.
 He showed apparent signs of recovery, but deteriorated on Jan 22 when his mother found him unconscious at home.
 He died in hospital about two hours later from salmonella septicaemia.